lorehov/ansible-drone/README.md

 * `drone_worker_key` Path to SSL key for DOcker worker connection
 * `drone_worker_nodes` List of Docker connection strings.
 Default `- "unix:///var/run/docker.sock"`

+### Database

+* `drone_database_driver` Database driver to use.
+Default `sqlite3`.
+Options are `sqlite3`, and `mysql`
+* `drone_database_datasource` Database datasource connection string.
+Default `/var/lib/drone/drone.sqlite`.
+For `mysql` see https://github.com/go-sql-driver/mysql#dsn-data-source-name

+MySQL support is limited, in order for mysql to be configured, use of the `mysql` command must not require username or password specification.
+Additionally, the database must be named `drone`.

+If using MySQL, `mysql-server` must already be installed and the database created before running this role.

 ### Other

 * `drone_open_invitations` True/False (boolean).
 Whether open sign up is enabled.
 Default `False`.